justinryuu/2025-election-forecast/README.md

 Canadian province inhabitants, rather than Canadian citizens as a whole.
 This could skew our results and predictions.
 Finally, the results are conditional on all individuals having an equal probability of actually voting.
 In reality, not everyone votes during the election, and certain demographics see disproportionate voter turnouts.
 In a future analysis we may estimate the turnout for various groups to produce more robust results.

 While the aim of this report was to predict the popular vote for the Conservative, Liberal and other parties in the election, and concluded that the Conservatives will once again win the popular vote, it is unclear from this result alone whether the Conservatives will take government.
-In the 2019 as well as the 2021 snap election, Justin Trudeau's Liberal party held a minority government^[Cecco, L. (2021.)
-Canada election result: Trudeau wins third term after early vote gamble.] in part due to having lost the popular vote on both occasions, yet held on to government nonetheless.
-Given that Canadian minority governments do not have a history of longevity,^[Azzi, S and Kwavnick, D. (2019).
-Minority Governments in Canada.] it is possible to consider that Trudeau's trend in holding minority will not continue over the next election, however it becomes difficult to enter this discussion without some degree of speculation.
+In the 2019 as well as the 2021 snap election, Justin Trudeau's Liberal party held a minority government in part due to having lost the popular vote on both occasions, yet held on to government nonetheless.
+[Given that Canadian minority governments do not have a history of longevity,](https://www.thecanadianencyclopedia.ca/en/article/minority-government) it is possible to consider that Trudeau's trend in holding minority will not continue over the next election, however it becomes difficult to enter this discussion without some degree of speculation.
 The outcome of the 2025 election will ultimately have to be decided through a combination of the number of seats won by the Conservative and Liberal parties as well as the popular vote, as the popular vote alone is not quite enough to accurately predict the various states of government to be held by either party.
 Follow up studies incorporating geographical information and riding area could extend prediction from solely the popular vote to include final election results.

 ## Bibliography